miskatoivanen/miskatoivanen.github.io/cmdline_course.md

       `$ echo “I like dogs!” | sed s/dogs/cats`

 Here “dogs” is a Regex search pattern, meaning that the command finds all instances of the word “dogs” in the text (or in this case, the echo command’s output), while “cats” is the replacement string.
 In other words, all instances of the word “dogs” will be replaced with the word “cats” if this command is executed.
 The output would be “I like cats!”.
-This is also an example of piping commands, another theme of this week; it simply means that commands are combined in a way in which the first command’s output is the input for the next ones.
+This is also an example of piping commands, another theme of this week; it simply means that commands are combined in a way in which the first command’s output is the input for the next one.
 As seen in the example, this is done by writing the commands in correct order after one another and using `|` to separate them.

 As with week 3, I found this week’s material interesting and useful.
 However, this week’s material felt quite a bit more challenging and I think I’m going to need more practice with `sed` in the future.

 ### Week 5: Scripting and Configuration Files

 Week 5 focuses on scripts, more specifically bash scripts.
 These scripts are text files with several commands written into them.
 When the script is executed, just like a singular command would be, it executed all of the commands it includes.
 This makes for example creating frequency lists very easy.
 With a ready script including all necessary commands needed for creating frequency lists, the process is far quicker and far easier as only one script needs to be executed instead all of the necessary commands one by one with attention paid to the right order.
-Here is a simple example of a script that

-This week’s material also includes configuration files.
-For example, bash configuration files can be used to:
-  * customize your prompt
-  * change the hostname for your computer
-  * change the length of your command history
-  * switch your preferred editor
-  * change your timezone

 Here’s an example of a very basic script.

 ```
 #!/bin/bash/